Faculty Research Interests

-I support thesis research by science students interested in a variety of disciplines in Earth Science, Environmental Science, and Geology, especially geomorphology, soil genesis, mineralogy, GIS-based mapping, and paleoenvironmental reconstruction.
-Field and/or laboratory project topics (proportions of Environmental Science, Geology, Chemistry, Physics, and Biology are flexible) might include:
+I support research by science students interested in the Earth and Environmental Sciences (Soil Science and Geology), especially: geomorphology, soil genesis, mineralogy, landscape evolution, and paleoenvironmental reconstruction.
+Field and/or laboratory project topics (proportions of Environmental Science, Geology, Chemistry, Physics, and Biology are flexible) for the 2016-2017 academic year might include:

 Zhaohua Irene Tang

 1. Cell signaling for the interplay between cell-division cycle and gene expression events such as pre-mRNA processing in eukaryotes involving several protein kinases including Dsk1p and Kic1p.

 2. Genes required for the cellular sensitivity and resistance to platinum-based anticancer drugs.

 3. Response networks for environmental phenol stress factors

 Conservation biology (especially for plants and insects), causes and effects of biological invasions, and pollination ecology.
 Thesis students in my lab carry out projects on a wide range of topics, but some examples of ongoing opportunities include research on:

 Interactions between native annual plants and invasive grasses at the Bernard Field Station.